outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

         - check that you have sample data in json for each combination

       - attribute/object/function match functions
-      - specific interface identification function
       - standardization network-framing function to describe a system as a network (the standard structure) & position each object, identifying connecting functions
       - system analysis function (identify boundaries, gaps, limits, layers, incentives/intents/questions, & other system objects)
       - isolation function, representating function/attribute changes independent of system context with respect to position or time (snapshot/state or subset)
       - function to define (isolate an object/concept/function for identification, identify definition routes)

-## system layer analysis

-    - apply combinations of core operations to get information object layers ('democracy games', 'barriers to intents or false information') once definitions are standardized to system interface

-      perspective: priority set with object positions & default paths
-      strategy: efficient path between points
-      joke: difference between expected & actual position
-      error: difference between expected & actual decision
-      argument: position of objects or path between points with supporting connective functions
-      game: incentivized motion within a system having limits to prevent motion
-      filter: barrier creating a difference between input & output

-    - core system layer analysis (where you generate next generation of objects using core operations supported in the space) can be used to harden a system against risk inherent in using defined objects, which will inevitably change, such as identifying new structures & interactions of the concept of risk given the next layer of imminent objects in a system

-    - target objects of problem space analysis to find an 'ethical' or other algorithm to guide an object through a system:

-      - events that reduce potential (irreversible outcomes like an agent death)
-      - intent vs. outcome within context (repeated intents & exploits of intent stacks for malicious intents)
-      - symmetries like ambiguity, potential, & alternative-generating paths/bases
-      - assumptions/limits (neutral intents are likelier to be used maliciously than positive intents)
-      - context trajectory (such as maintaing a path through contexts to avoid calculations)

-      - once these objects are identified as necessary to understand the problem, then the implemented objects can be identified in the problem space, & the solution can be calculated

-    - apply the set of core structures, functions, objects, and attributes to itself to get next layer of transforms & systems to run next error analysis
-      - attribute spaces (object model + structure interface = a calculation method for attributes)
-      - false similarity (info interface attribute + core attribute = an error type/definition route, if agency is involved)
-      - filter chains (structure interface + structure interface = a core object to frame info)

-    - derive the context set that a prediction function has varying degrees of success in (type distance, missing variables, changing problem space, etc)
-      - this can be used to reduce the uncertainty by first identifying which contexts a function will be successful in predicting and then checking for those contexts in the problem space

-    - rank methods of structure application for different contexts
-      - expansion/compression (by intent, function, etc)
-      - filters/connections
-      - systematization

-    - prediction/change/context as fundamental function objects

 ## content